Editor’s note: This blog was originally published in 2019 and has been updated for accuracy.

 Our team focuses on titles, descriptions, and keywords.
 If a client lists a yellow T-shirt, then we need the size, color, and material of it in the product feed.

-3. Smart Display Ads
+3. Automated Bidding Display Ads

-Smart Display campaigns use automated bidding, automated targeting, and automated ad creation, based on information about your products and their performance.
+These display campaigns use automated bidding, automated targeting, and automated ad creation, based on information about your products and their performance.
 Google then displays the ads across the Google Display Network to reach customers outside of your manually targeted campaigns.

 To capitalize on this increased volume, we’ve created remarketing lists for continued re-engagement of those people who have visited a client’s website.
 This way, we nurture these top-of-funnel, less-targeted users into potential conversions by reaching them at multiple points in the buying cycle.